Category Archives: Alfred Hitchcock

 She and Bruno comically joke about bombing the White House, which gives the scene a jarring, confusing edge.
 Is she the reason that Bruno is diabolical?

 The theme of women’s glasses is used heavily in Strangers On A Train.
 Miriam, an eyeglass wearer, is strangled while we, the audience, witness the murder through her dropped glasses.
-In black and white, the scene is gorgeous and cinematic and continues to be studied in film schools everywhere.
+Black and white, the scene is gorgeous and cinematic and continues to be studied in film schools everywhere.

 Later, Anne’s younger sister Barbara (comically played by Hitchcock’s daughter Pat Hitchcock), who also wears glasses, becomes an important character as Bruno is mesmerized by her likeness to the deceased Miriam, as a mock strangulation game at a dinner party goes wrong.